 Welcome from the Head Boy and Head Girl

-We are immensely proud of our 57 student leaders in Sixth Form, the biggest cohort in our school’s history and in York.
-Student leaders are invaluable to the smooth running of the school and outside events, including Parent’s Evenings, guided tours and reflecting the school’s values.
-There are designated teams of smaller groups of student leader who are particularly passionate about innovating specific elements of school life.
-These teams vary from sports representatives, communications team and charity representatives.
-As well as this, the senate meets every week to discuss a variety of issues to make significant changes for the student body.
-So far this year, we have discussed reforming Sixth Form social spaces as this was a particular issue highlighted by students as well as looking to extend Sixth Form’s charity contributions.
-Being a student leader is an excellent opportunity for students to take an active role in their school community, such as volunteering that Sixth Formers take part in throughout school life.
-Particularly, student leaders have been involved with helping the retro gaming club, setting up Access CU and running the St John’s ambulance first aid training.
-Specifically, as Head Boy and Girl we enjoy working with such a positive team when leading on events such as the Minster Carol Service, parents evenings and visiting local primary schools to conduct literacy and numeracy mentoring.
+We are immensely proud of our 57 Student Leaders in the Sixth Form, the biggest cohort in our school’s history.
+Student Leaders are invaluable to the smooth running of the school, facilitating external events and living out our school's Values in the wider community.
+There are designated teams of Student Leaders who are particularly passionate and inspired to initiate and support change within specific elements of school life.
+These teams lead a variety of areas such as Sports, Communications, Chaplaincy and Charity.
+As well as this, the Senate meet every week to discuss a range of issues to make direct change for the student body within Sixth Form and across main school.
+So far this year, we have discussed reforming Sixth Form social spaces, as this was a particular issue highlighted by students, as well as looking to extend Sixth Form’s charity contributions.
+Being a Student Leader is an excellent opportunity for students to take an active role in their school community and to promote how enriching leading change and the student body can be.
+Some of the many activities led by our Student Leaders are the Retro Gaming Club which is enjoyed particularly by KS3 students, the development of Access CU currently attended by a varied cross section of the school community, and running the St John’s Ambulance First Aid training.
+In particular, as Head Boy and Head Girl we enjoy working with a supportive and pro-active team that are as passionate about Archbishop Holgate's as we are.
+This is evident when working together during events such as the Minster Carol Service, Parents' Evenings, and conducting Literacy and Numeracy mentoring with our local primary schools.

-A fantastic element of our school is the amazing array of extra-curriculum activities available to students.
-These include: orchestra, drama club, choir, netball teams, VEX robotics and history club as well as many more.
+A fantastic element of our school is the vast array of extra-curricular activities.
+These include: Orchestra, Drama Club, Choir, Sports, VEX Robotics Club, and the History Club, to name but a few.
 Moreover, the school offers extraordinary trip opportunities.
-As Head Boy and Girl, over our past five years as students at AHS we have been fortunate enough to attend trips to Vietnam, America, Taizé, Paris, Munich, Geneva and Andorra.
-The great range of trips across a broad subject and culture range offer valuable and enriching experiences for students which enhance our education.
+As Head Boy and Head Girl, over the past five years that we have been students at AHS, we have been fortunate enough to attend trips to Vietnam, America, Taizé, Paris, Munich, Geneva and Andorra.
+The great range of trips across a broad subject and cultural range offer valuable and enriching experiences which truly enhance education.

-We are both very proud of our school and the values that it embodies.
-The vast array of opportunities that are offered to all students to create well rounded individuals who thrive in a caring and holistic school community.
+We are both very proud of our school and the Christian Values that it embodies.
+The generous array of opportunities that are offered to every student work towards creating well rounded individuals who thrive in a caring and holistic school community.

 (Megan is currently studying History, Politics, English Literature and Philosophy and Ethics and Josh is currently studying Chemistry, Physics, Maths and Further Maths with hopes to study Physics at University.)